 Were all those minor changes a decision made by Gondry, you and Seth?
 Or were those from studio notes?

 The studio was really awesome during the making of this movie.
 They had really, really good notes.
 We were working with good people at the studio.
 A majority of the time they were good notes, every once in a while there was a bad note.
 I mean, we’re talking about a two and a half year process of us going back and forth.
-It was: we’re making the movie, then we’re not making the movie.
-We got a director, then we don’t.
-We’re making it with Nicolas Cage, now we’re not.
-I cant really remember how it all went down.
+It was: we’re making the movie, then we’re not making the movie; we got a director, then we don’t; we’re making it with Nicolas Cage, now we’re not.
+I can’t really remember how it all went down.
 When it came to Britt Reid’s character being too much of a dick, we all agreed to cut some of that stuff out.
 There was no argument there.

 My last question: When it comes to the world of The Green Hornet, how would you describe it?
 Would you say it’s grounded, but has small comic-booky aspects?

 That’s a complicated one.
 When it came to the sets, we wanted them all to be very real.
 We wanted them to be good in 3D.
 We weren’t filming in 3D, but we were so confident that it’d be in 3D that we planned out the sets for 3D.
 We wanted it to look more like Lawrence of Arabia, like we shot it in anamorphic.
 When it came to the more comic-booky moments, we were very careful with them.
 I don’t know if anyone would want to see this, but we did a version of the car chase where they had plotted out a 26-step plan that went with the letters of the alphabet.
 Every action moment of the car chase correlated to a letter.
 It was kinda cool, but we didn’t do it.
 When it was “Plan B,” a giant “B” would slam onto the screen.

 Was that one of Gondry’s other crazy ides that didn’t get used?
 The last time we spoke you mentioned how he wanted to a blowup a club with a foam bomb.
 What other ideas did he have?